Louis-Tian/dand-p7/P7/final_project.md

 > Give your reasoning for the fraction you chose to divert.
 How risky do you think this experiment would be for Udacity?

-I don't think this particular experiment is particularly risky.
-Asking a single question before enrollment is not likely to cause bad user experiment.
+**Risks**
+The experiment is not a risky one.
+It does not expose the users to risk that exceeds the "minimal risk" level.
+No sensitive information is involved in the experiment.
+Asking an extra question about time available has hard any physical, psychological, emotional, social and economic effects on the users.

+**Exposure and Duration**
-However, it is always a good practice to expose the experiment to a smaller subset of traffic whenever possible.
-There could be a bad implementation problem that causes user unable to complete the enrollment.
-And no matter how careful you are, there are always risks involved (i.e. Black Swan events).
+Even for experiments with minimal risk, it is always a good practice to expose the experiment to a smaller subset of traffic whenever possible.
+This is because no matter how careful you are, there are always some risk involved.
+For example, there could be a bad implementation problem that causes user unable to complete the enrollment.
+Running experiment on 100% of the traffic also prevents other experiment being run at the same time.

+On the other side, the trade-off to exposing only part of the users to experiments is longer experiments duration.
+Running longer experiments might be more costly (ie. idle resources waiting for experiment result).
+One might also argue, a shorter duration is preferred in an "Agile" environment.
+As it allows for shorter feedback cycle.

-Therefore, I would divert 50% of the traffic to this experiment.
-Based on this, the experiment would take 35 days to complete.
+The decision on the duration and exposure trade-off is ultimately subjective and depends on external factors other than the experiment itself.
+Personally, I would divert 50% of the traffic to this experiment.
+It would take 35 days to complete.
+If everything go well and there is no other experiment need to run at the same time, I might then speed up the experiment by diverge more traffic to it.

 ## Experiment Analysis
 ### Sanity Checks